 An important part of your child’s development.
 Tummy time helps in numerous motor and developmental benefits.
 In fact, paediatricians are calling for tummy time to start soon after birth!
 This diligence that mummy should help baby with, strengthens neck muscles, advances gross motor strength and flexibility, and will help with meeting milestones like rolling over and eventually crawling.
 Choose a baby play gym with a padded base with a toy arch so that baby lies on his back and reaching out for toys can enhance distance perspective training and hand-eye coordination.
 On the mat, encourage baby to rest on tummy so that he will learn to lift his head up – this strengthens neck muscles.

 As baby grows, expose him to different type of toys that incorporate sounds, texture and colour discerning as well as alphabets and words.
 There is a plethora of toys out there – bear in mind every child is different.
 Over time, you will notice which types your baby enjoys most.
 Mostly, toys that encourages baby stretching out for toy, catching it, throwing it, gathering and organising it… These are good developmental toys.

 Baby outgrows clothes, shoes, equipment and even toys so quickly.
-Soon enough you will need to put baby in a bigger sleeping space – perhaps a single-sized bed.
-There is also a “Grow-With-Me” style of bed that actually converts from a baby size to a full-sized single bed!
+Soon enough you will need to put baby or rather toddler in a bigger sleeping space – perhaps a single-sized bed or even a bunk bed!
 Such furniture offers a good sense of sentimentalism and comfort to your growing child but mostly, it is a good investment!

 Then there are also ‘kids’ furniture – adult furniture in kids’ size, so your child can have his own set of real furniture… Check out our range of solid wood kids furniture!